Dhairya-Khara/inventory-management/README.md

-# Shopify Backend Developer Intern Challenge
+# Simple Inventory Management System

 An inventory management web application for the Shopify backend developer intern challenge.
 The application is built using [NodeJS](https://nodejs.org/en/) ([w/ express](https://expressjs.com/)) and [MongoDB](https://www.mongodb.com/) ([w/ mongoose](https://mongoosejs.com/)).
 Since this challenge is focussed on the back end, the client code (made with [React](https://reactjs.org/)) is not provided.
 Instead a production version is stored in the build directory.
 Thus, you can easily just focus on the back end code.